IIEnat/Seismographer/README.md

 🔍 Customisable Views: Filter by station or time window.

 ## Technologies Used
-An app built with Electron-Vite and Python.
-Additionally:
-- Frontend: Vite, React, Leaflet.js
-- Data Processing: ObsPy
-- Data Sources: SeedLink protocol, MiniSEED files
+A website built using Flask and typical webdev technologies
+    - Obspy, numpy, seedlink for data aggregation in Python
+    - HTML, CSS, JS for frontend

 ## 👥 Project Team